-1. Under Section 194-IA, for tax deducted at source while buying immovable property, you can use your PAN instead.
+- Under Section 194-IA, for tax deducted at source while buying immovable property, you can use your PAN instead

-2. Under Section 94-IB – tax deducted by a tenant (for home/ building/ land)
+- Under Section 94-IB – tax deducted by a tenant (for home/ building/ land)

 Obtaining TAN is important for tax collectors or deductors, and failure to quote it in certain documents may result in penalties.
 If you’re looking to apply for TAN, you can either apply online or offline.
-The online method requires application through NDSL-TIN website, while the offline method involves visiting the TIN Facilitation Centres.
+The online method requires application through the TIN-NSDL website, while the offline process involves visiting the TIN facilitation centres.

 Here’s a detailed low down on applying for TAN:

-To apply for TAN online, you can visit the website https://www.tin-nsdl.com/.
+To apply for TAN online, you can visit the website.

 Once you apply for TAN, you’d see an acknowledgement screen, which will include:

 You do not have to submit any documents along with your TAN application.
-In case you have applied online, you need to sign the acknowledgement generated online and send it to NSDL.
+If in case you have applied online, you need to sign the acknowledgement generated online and send it to NSDL.

 What if I have two TANs?

-Possessing or using more than one TAN is illegal, but different branches/ divisions of an entity can have a separate TAN.
-If you have multiple TANs, you could continue with the TAN you use regularly, and surrender the other one(s) for cancellation using ‘Form for changes or correction in TAN’.
-You could procure this form from the nearest TIN Facilitation Centre, or download the same from NSDL-TIN website.
+Possessing or using more than one TAN is illegal, but different branches/ divisions can have a separate TAN.
+If you have multiple TANs, you could continue with the TAN you use regularly and surrender the other one(s) for cancellation using ‘Form for changes or correction in TAN’.
+You could procure this form from the nearest TIN Facilitation Centre or download the same from the TIN-NSDL website.

-You must get your TAN cancelled in the following cases:
+You should sget your TAN cancelled in the following cases:

-2. If your TDS is not deducted anymore, as youno longer need to require TAN.
+- If your TDS is not deducted anymore, as you no longer need to require TAN

 In this case, you should send an application to the jurisdictional Assessing Officer (TDS), stating the reasons for cancellation.

-Individuals deducting or collecting tax at source need to have TAN, else they may not be able to deduct taxes from salaries and commissions to another person.
-TAN is mandatory, if you’re looking to make legal salary transactions.
+Individuals deducting or collecting tax at source need to have TAN; otherwise, they may not deduct taxes from salaries and commissions to another person.
+TAN is mandatory if you’re looking to make legal salary transactions.

 Failure to quote your TAN in some of these important documents can result in a penalty, which is why quoting your TAN is even more important.
-TAN is also important to be able to deposit TDS/ TCS, which may impact your deductions and can even affect your tax certificates.
+TAN is also important to deposit TDS/ TCS, impacting your deductions and even affecting your tax certificates.

 Here’s a brief lowdown on helping you understand the differences between TAN, TIN and PAN:

-Tax Payer Identification Number (TIN) is used to identify businessperson/ entity who is registered under VAT and is issued by the Commercial Tax Department of each state government.
+Tax Payer Identification Number (TIN) is used to identify a business person/ entity who is registered under VAT and is issued by the Commercial Tax Department of each state government.

-TAN, meanwhile, is issued to person/ entity who deducts tax at source.
+TAN, meanwhile, is issued to the person/ entity who deducts tax at the source.

-As you delve deep into these terms, you can observe how each of these terms sound similar, but understanding them can help you understand the world of taxation better.
-In the past few years, the structure of TAN has been modified multiple times, to avoid any hassle, while furnishing your returns.
+As you delve deep into these terms, you can observe how each of these terms sound similar, but understanding them can help you know the world of taxation better.
+In the past few years, the structure of TAN has been modified multiple times to avoid any hassle while furnishing your returns.